 Zola Hoehn SECRETARY-GENERAL OF FLCS IX

 Zola is a fourth year at the University of Florida, double majoring in International Studies and Art History with a minor French.
 She will be serving as the Secretary-General for FLCS IX after serving on FLCS Secretariat and she is so excited to see the culmination of this past year’s work into the upcoming conference.
 She previously served as the Chief of Staff and USG of Committees at the past iterations of FLCS.
 Zola regularly travels around the circuit competing in any committee that she can vaguely relate back to France.
 When not doing anything and everything MUN, you can find her behind the desk at the Reitz Union Hotel as she basically lives there at this point.
-She enjoys watching Brooklyn Nine-Nine, Grey’s Anatomy and hiding from the spoilers for Game of Thrones as she was watching the first season as the eighth one was coming out.
+She enjoys watching Brooklyn Nine-Nine, Grey’s Anatomy and any other new show she can find to escape the reality of figuring out life past college.

 Renee Hancock TREASURER